ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers PITR using any timestamp greater than the earliest available recovery point.
 To discover the earliest recovery point through the API, use the [point-in-time-recovery timestamp endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#getpitrdata).

-For new hosting models, PITR is currently available through the CLI, API, and Terraform.
-{: note}

 When restoring to a specific point within the last 7 days, with a restore time after the last transaction, your restore fails with the message: `recovery ended before configured recovery target is reached`.
 If your restore fails for this reason, restore to the last available point or choose an earlier date and time for restore to a specific point in the last 7 days.
 {: note}